 What Is a Direct-to-Consumer (DTC) Brand?

-Technically the term direct-to-consumer describes a sales channel rather than a type of company.
-(And it’s not even a new sales channel at that.)
+Technically, the term direct-to-consumer describes a sales channel rather than a type of company — and it’s not even a new sales channel at that — but colloquially, DTC brands refer to companies that sell their own products exclusively or primarily through their own e-commerce shops.

 But since many so-called DTC brands now sell their products in third-party retail stores, while several legacy brands sell directly to consumers online now too, DTC is an imprecise label for the sort of brands we’re describing.